fruchtfolge/KTBL-APIs/README.md

 # KTBL Database - Missing APIs

 The KTBL Database provides information about time consumption, machine costs and diesel costs for selected production processes within agriculture.
 Currently, there is no native API implemented on their site.
-This repo provides a server aimed at filling that gap.
+This repo provides a Node JS server aimed at filling that gap.

 ## Methods